parikshitsharma70/CodeBud/backend/README.md

         Receive :
             Confirmation of response to invitation

+## - /meetup/listRequested
+    POST
+        Send :
+            - username as req.body.username
+            - meetupId as req.body.meetupId

+        Receive :
+            List of users requested to join

+## - /meetup/requestJoin
+    POST
+        Send :
+            - username as req.body.username
+            - meetupId as req.body.meetupId

+        Receive :
+            Confirmation of request to join meetup

+## - /meetup/respondRequest
+    POST
+        Send :
+            - username as req.body.username
+            - meetupId as req.body.meetupId
+            - invitee as req.body.invitee
+            - response as req.body.response (Yes/No)

+        Receive :
+            Confirmation of response to request

 # Group

 # ToDo

-## - Socket for messaging
+### - Socket for messaging
-## - Search for users by skills, title and distance
+### - Search for users by skills, title and distance
+### - Setup groups, create, add, delete